mizuki-nana/coreVM/README.md

 provide versatile capabilities that can meet the demands of most dynamic programming languages through the following:

-* An instruction set that is generic enough to cover most demands.
+* An instruction set that can broadly cover most demands.
 * A set of APIs for extensions, customizations, and optimizations for special needs.
 * A well thought and extensible architecture.

-The points above together form the core philosophy of the project that language developers should be able to use coreVM as a powerful platform for developing modern dynamic programming languages either by designing from scratch or synthesizing from existing ones, all in an intuitive and straightforward manner.
-And hopefully, it will help guide language developers to come up with unconventional language designs and implementations that define the next generation of computing.
+The points above together illustrate the core philosophy of the project that language developers should be able to use coreVM as a powerful platform for developing modern dynamic programming languages in an intuitive and straightforward manner.
+And hopefully, it will help guide language developers devise novel language designs and implementations that can shape the next generation of computing.